 Another creative DIY pet bed idea: If you have the space and a love of all things vintage, consider taking the metal and wire guts out of a behemoth of an old TV and replacing it with soft, warm things, like cushions, pillows and blankets for your beloved cat or dog.

-Check out this blog to see in detail how one pet owner created a haven for her pup out of a bulky, antique TV.
+Check out this blog post to see in detail how one pet parent created a haven for her pup out of a bulky, antique TV.

 If the idea of hefting an old TV around doesn’t appeal to you, try using an old suitcase, trunk, dresser drawer, or wooden crate, making sure to cut and sand a little entrance for your pet to hop in and out of sheer comfort.